Avaiga/taipy-doc/docs/manuals/gui/binding.md

 When this program runs (and a Web browser is directed to the running server), the root page displays the value of the variable _x_, as it was defined in your code.

+## Scope of variable binding

+[TODO CHECK]

+In the tiny example above, the entire application holds a single page, and the variable (_x_) that is bound is located in the same, unique module.

+In larger applications, we may want to create Python modules that hold Taipy pages, binding visual elements to local variables.
+That allows for a clearer organization of the code, where application variables used in only a few pages can sit next to the page definition.

+[TODO EXAMPLE]

 ## Expressions